AdobeDocs/audience-manager.pt-BR/help/using/faq/faq-targeting.md

 <br>

 **O Audience Manager exibe[!UICONTROL Addressable Audiences]métricas e taxas de correspondência somente para[!UICONTROL Server-to-Server]destinos.
-Can you explain why we don&#39;t see these figures for Cookie and URL destinations?**
+Can you explain why we don't see these figures for Cookie and URL destinations?**

 Ele se resume às sincronizações de ID.
 For [!UICONTROL Server-to-Server] destinations, we transfer data offline (either real-time or batch) and we need to send the ID that the destination partner understands, so they can map it back to the browser.
 O número endereçável do segmento é um subconjunto da população do segmento total.